Why the Church is the Best Place for A "Pussy Riot"

 When art goes wrong...

-Reblogged from Wholeness 4 Love:
+Wholeness 4 Love

 There is a divine connection between the womb, compassion and justice.
 Read about it in this post.